gagne-3/blackberry-Q10-display-driver/README.md

 This caused me to lose hope on this project.
 Without a schematic, it was nearly impossible to create a driver board to make this display functional.
 I was considering going in with a multimeter and painstakingly reverse engineering the electronics attached to the display assembly.
 Thankfully, I caught a lucky break.
 While searching for schematics, I decided to search for general BlackBerry Q10 Schematics.
 That's when I fell upon a random blog that had a bunch of PDFs uploaded to it.
 These PDFs contained schematics for the entire mainboard of the Q10, which was exactly what I needed.

 I will not link to the blog in question since it appeared to be a reupload.
-The PDFs are watermarked with a URL to what seems to be a dead website. a copy of the schematic can be found in my main [BlackBerry Pi repo](schematics/sch-44860-106_rev1.pdf).
+The PDFs are watermarked with a URL to what seems to be a dead website. a copy of the schematic can be found [here](schematics/sch-44860-106_rev1.pdf).

 # Technical Details